jonocarroll/btts/README.md

 Note that this package is unable to self-document using this method as it would need to unload itself first.

+It is advisable to install a package for the first time using `devtools::install_github` so that dependencies are properly met.
+The additional functionality can then be added by re-installing with `btts::install_github`.

 ## Motivation

 The motivation for this package is similar to that of `pryr::show_c_source`